mbabaian/yara/README.md

 "Goodbye."

+---
+#### ⚠️ YARA should never be used to collect information about patrons or judge their reading interests or the manner in which they communicate with YARA.
+If this is your reason for implementing YARA in your school library, please reconsider.
+A good librarian knows better.
+---

 Librarians are encouraged to customize YARA to match their specific collections and meet the needs of their students and teachers.